jcacela0298/HTML-Programs/Gourmet Sweets Website/ReadMe.txt

 To use and interact with this website, download the files and make sure they are in the same folder.
 Then, right-click on the "pc_home.html" file and click "Copy as Path".
 Then, go to your web browser and in the search bar type the following:

-file:///[and then paste the path that you copied, making sure to receive the quotation marks]
+file:///[and then paste the path that you copied, making sure to exclude the quotation marks]

 Here is an example: